Marker Logo

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1927.

 Location.
 39° 45.365′ N, 84° 12.741′ W. Marker is in Dayton, Ohio, in Montgomery County.
 It is in Five Points.
-Marker is on West Third Street west of Williams Street, on the right when traveling east.
+It is on West Third Street west of Williams Street, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1100 W Third St, Dayton OH 45402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sister Dorothy M. Stang (here, next to this marker); Cathy Guisewite (here, next to this marker); Dr. Lewis Albert Jackson (here, next to this marker); Jacob O. Joyce (here, next to this marker); Edward Grimes Breen (a few steps from this marker); Charles A. Thomas (a few steps from this marker); Charles F. Kettering (a few steps from this marker); Don Wayne (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: Sister Dorothy M. Stang (here, next to this marker); Cathy Guisewite (here, next to this marker); Dr. Lewis Albert Jackson (here, next to this marker); Jacob O. Joyce (here, next to this marker); Edward Grimes Breen (a few steps from this marker); Charles A. Thomas (a few steps from this marker); Charles F. Kettering (a few steps from this marker); Don Wayne (a few steps from this marker).
 Touch for a list and map of all markers in Dayton.

 Paid Advertisement